jeffrom/tunk/README.md

 # tunk

-tunk is an automation tool for tagging releases using a trunk-based development workflow. tunk is unlike some other [Semantic Versioning](https://semver.org/) release tools in that it is intended for trunk-based application release, as opposed to branch-based library releases.
+tunk is an automation tool for tagging releases using a trunk-based development workflow. tunk is unlike some other [Semantic Versioning](https://semver.org/) release tools in that it is intended for trunk-based application release strategies where there is one main trunk branch, and all other branches tend to be short-lived.

 There are several similar (and great) tools that serve a similar purpose, such as [semantic-release](https://github.com/semantic-release/semantic-release). semantic-release is intended for branch-based development, and has different release policies than tunk.
 With semantic-release, in order to publish a release candidate, you typically need an additional branch. tunk just creates another tag on the main branch.